White River (East Fork)

 In this section of the river fishing for catfish and sunfish is good, especially below the access ramp at Rockford.
-The canoeist who so desires can camp at the Cypress Lake State Fishing Area located south of Little Acres on Highway 31A.
+The canoeist who so desires can camp at the Cypress Lake State Fishing Area located south of Little Acres on State Road 11.

-The Columbus access is 1/4 mile southeast of Highway 31A and State Road 46 intersection.
+The Columbus access is 1/4 mile southeast of SR 11 and State Road 46 intersection.
 Lindsay Street will take you past the Goodyear store to the old railroad depot where the put-in is a state maintained ramp with parking for ten cars.

-The car shuttle moves south on 31 A to the main intersection in Rockford.
+The car shuttle moves south on SR 11 to the main intersection in Rockford.
 Follow the signs west 1/2 mile to the state access ramp The Rockford take-out is locate 1/2 mile west of Rockford and is a state maintained ramp with ample parking for ten cars.

 Medical assistance is available in Columbus and at the Seymour hospitals.